Milwaukee Battery Says Fully Charged But Not Working: How To Fix It

 Discharge And Recharge The Battery

-To discharge the battery, use it in a power tool until it completely drains.
+To discharge the battery indicator, use it in a power tool until it completely drains.
 Once discharged, place it in the charger and allow it to recharge fully.
 This process may take several hours.
 If this doesn’t fix the issue, clean the contacts on the battery and charger to remove any dirt or debris causing connection problems.

-Also, check for any firmware updates for your Milwaukee tools or batteries, as updating the firmware can sometimes improve performance.
+Also, check for any firmware updates for your Milwaukee tools or charge batteries, as updating the firmware can sometimes improve performance.
 If none of these steps work, replacing the battery or seeking professional help from a Milwaukee service center might be necessary.

 Replace The Battery If Necessary

 If cleaning the contacts doesn’t solve the problem, check for visible signs of damage, such as cracks or leaks.
-If the battery appears damaged or can no longer hold a charge even after cleaning, it’s time to purchase a new one.
+If the bad battery appears damaged or can no longer hold a charge even after cleaning, it’s time to purchase a new one.
 When choosing a replacement battery, ensure it is compatible with your Milwaukee tool model.

 Conclusion